MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 SOAR
 ~~~~

- - Added check of legacy ``.system.properties`` files in the :ref:`Application Classpath <chapter.microej.classpath>`.
+ - Added a check for legacy ``.system.properties`` files in the :ref:`Application Classpath <chapter.microej.classpath>`.
 The build process is stopped and an error is reported.
    These files must be migrated to :ref:`system_properties`.
+ - Added a check for unsupported access to the Class instance of a primitive type (e.g. ``byte.class``).

 Tools
 ~~~~~